Better go down upon your marrow-bones

 Clarence and Bennie Sue Anthony Professor of Bible

 A graduate of Wheaton College, Douglas A. Sonheim earned his Ph.D. from the University of Missouri-Columbia in 1993, with a dissertation on the philosophical and rhetorical theory of George Campbell, an eighteenth-century Scot who was famous in his day for his reply to David Hume’s attack on the validity of miracles.
 In 2001, Sonheim edited the three-volume Lectures, Sermons, and Dissertations (Thoemmes Press), a collection of some of Campbell’s most important works.
 Other publications include two reviews inThe English Journal, one of Andrew Hudgins’ poetry (November, 1990) and one of Robert Scholes, Nancy R. Comley and Gregory L. Ulmer’s Text Book: An Introduction to Literary Language (September, 1990).
 While teaching in Japan, Sonheim published a chapter from his master’s thesis as “Altered Comic Conventions in Walker Percy’s The Moviegoer” in the Baiko English Journal (1987).
-Current research interests include modern memoirs, the intersection of film with faith, and the rhetoric of sports narratives.
-Most of his time, however, is spent (1) coordinating the College Society, a program devoted to encouraging Ouachita’s bright and motivated students to integrate their faith and learning as they consider a vocation in the academy and (2) chairing the English Department.
-He is married to Dr. Amy Sonheim, and they have two sons, Joe (a sophomore at Calvin College) and Will (a sophomore in high school).
+Current research interests include modern memoirs and the intersection of film with faith.
+He is married to Dr. Amy Sonheim, and they have two sons.

-See Why I Majored in English to learn how Dr. Sonheim justified his love for reading as a lifelong pursuit.
+See Why I Majored in English to learn how Dr. Sonheim’s love for reading became his calling.

 Betty Burton Peck Professor of English